WebReflection/hyperHTML/README.md

   * **improved** performance in numerous ways
   * **custom elements** V0 and V1 are now fully, and properly, supported through `document.importNode` and/or regular `cloneNode` tested against common polyfills
   * back to 4.8K thanks to **rollup** and its ability to merge all the things together like it was already in V1

+## Documentation

+A proper documentation full of examples can be found in [viperhtml.js.org](https://viperhtml.js.org/).

 ## Basic Example
 The easiest way to describe `hyperHTML` is through [an example](https://webreflection.github.io/hyperHTML/test/tick.html).